ONLINE INTERNATIONAL WORKSHOPS ON ZOOM

-Based on the successful workshops Darren has run at the British Film Institute and other institutions and organisations this course is ideal for those wanting to explore their ideas and potential in this creative medium.
+Based on the successful workshops Darren has run at the British Film Institute, and other institutions and organisations, this course is ideal for those wanting to explore their ideas and potential in this creative medium.
 The course will help you create a solid draft of your idea, covering formatting, script and character development, structure, outlines and producing an edited and polished final piece of work.
 It also looks at professional pitching, advising on how screenplays work best, what producers are looking for and how to be successful whether aiming for a short or a feature film.

 Over the course we will be looking at all aspects of not only creating a screenplay but creating a screenplay that sells.
 Weekly classes will be tailored to individual needs and experience but will be structured roughly (but not exclusively) as follows:

-At the end of six weeks, depending on how you work and where you start from, you should have: an understanding of professional formatting; an understanding of film structure and techniques; an understanding of character, scene and plot development and tips on how to improve it; a pitch and an overview of your script; a full outline or treatment of your script; an understanding of the industry and how it works; the tools to develop your script into a fully functioning industry standard screenplay for film or TV; at least the first ten pages of a polished script; an understanding of the re-writing process and the ability to apply all this to any of your current or future writing.
+At the end of five weeks, depending on how you work and where you start from, you should have: an understanding of professional formatting; an understanding of film structure and techniques; an understanding of character, scene and plot development and tips on how to improve it; a pitch and an overview of your script; a full outline or treatment of your script; an understanding of the industry and how it works; the tools to develop your script into a fully functioning industry standard screenplay for film or TV; at least the first ten pages of a polished script; an understanding of the re-writing process and the ability to apply all this to any of your current or future writing.

 DATES & TIMES:

-(times are BST [GMT+1] so please take this into account if applying internationally).
+Sessions start at 7:00pm (times are BST [GMT+1] so please take this into account if applying internationally).

-For payment details, to be put on the waiting list or for any further information or enquiries please email: email@example.com.
+For payment details, to be put on the waiting list or for any further information or enquiries please email: